The correct way to store of vinyl records is something that most people take for granted, or simply do not understand at all.

 Vinyl records must be stored in a low-humidity and low-temperature environment, out of direct sunlight.
 Records should be stored vertically in stacks of no more than 15 to reduce the pressure on the records.
 Always store records in plastic, anti-static sleeves for the best protection.

-Hopefully you’ve got a little more time than to just take in the ‘Too Long; Didn’t Read’ summary above.
+Hopefully, you’ve got a little more time than to read only the ‘Too Long; Didn’t Read’ summary above.

-If so, keep going…this whole post is only a quick two minute read anyway!
+If so, keep going…this whole post is only a quick three-minute read anyway!

 #1.
 Keep the Temperature and Humidity Low